France’s Sarkozy faces new trial over 2012 campaign finance

 In 2014, Jerome Lavrilleux, the former deputy campaign director, revealed on national television a system of fake invoices that allegedly allowed the conservative party, then named UMP, to pay for the campaign rallies.

-The scandal had prompted a destructive war between leaders of the conservative party who have pointed blame at each other.
+The scandal had prompted a destructive war between leaders of the conservative party who have blamed each other.

 Sarkozy has denied that the alleged illegal money ever financed his campaign.
-Speaking to investigative magistrates, he asked: “where is the money?,” suggesting that some in his own party could have misused it.
+Speaking to investigative magistrates, he asked: “Where is the money?” suggesting that some in his own party could have misused it.

 Sarkozy retired from active politics in 2017, but still has a lot of influence within the conservative party, which has been renamed The Republicans.
 French media also report that he maintains regular contacts with centrist President Emmanuel Macron, whom he is said to be advising.